-It’s March 2022, and the Cherry Blossoms will soon be in full bloom in Washington, DC.
+It’s 2024, and the Cherry Blossoms will soon be in full bloom in Washington, DC.
 Thousands of people will descend upon the Tidal Basin on the National Mall to enjoy the Cherry Blossom Festival.
 It’s pretty easy for the fit and healthy.
 You drive in and park a mile away and walk.
 Or, you get on the Metro and get off and walk.
-But, how can those people with mobility problems have an opportunity to visit the cherry blossoms in Washington DC?
+But, what about those with limited mobility?
+How can the disabled see the cherry blossoms in Washington DC?

 How can the disabled see the cherry blossoms in Washington DC?

-It’s actually really simple.
-The easiest way to visit the Tidal Basin, the cherry trees, and all the national memorials and monuments is to take a private tour by pedicab.
+There is a solution, and it’s simple.
+The easiest way to visit the Tidal Basin, see the cherry trees in full bloom, and visit all the national memorials and monuments is to take a private tour by pedicab.

 Nonpartisan Pedicab will: